Long-form guide

 Blur (B)

-Pixelated overlay for redacting sensitive data.
-Three blur strengths — cycle with [ and ].
+Mosaic overlay for redacting sensitive data.
 Destructive at save time: saved files contain blurred pixels, not the original.

 Numbered circle that auto-increments.
 Click anywhere to drop the next number.
 Great for how-to documentation.